sablier-labs/sablier-v2-integration-template/README.md

 # Sablier V2 Integration Template

-This repository contains a template for building integrations with Sablier.
+This repository contains templates for building integrations with Sablier.

+- **StreamCreator**: A template for creating a Lockup Linear stream.
+- **StreamStaking**: A template showing how Sablier streams can be used for staking to earn staking rewards.

 For more information, refer to this guide on our documentation website:

 https://docs.sablier.com/contracts/v2/guides/local-environment